-Removing Service Members From Stressful Situations
+Removing Service Members from Stressful Situations

-The extent to which chronic stress contributes to the prevalence of these disorders, if at all, is unclear.
+The extent to which chronic stress contributes to the prevalence of these disorders if at all, is unclear.
 PTSD, for example, is currently understood to be the result of a single highly-traumatic incident rather than chronic stressors.
-However, it is possible that this kind of technology could help to identify people whose PTSD symptoms have not yet manifested, or people at risk for other psychological disorders that may be triggered or worsened by long-term stress.
+However, it is possible that this technology could help to identify people whose PTSD symptoms have not yet manifested.
+It can also help people at risk for other psychological disorders that may be triggered or worsened by long-term stress.

 Uses Beyond Military

 The current project is intended specifically for military use.
 However, the UMass developers are confident that this kind of technology could eventually have applications far beyond identifying stressed-out service members.
 The team believes that future patches could detect concussions and monitor heart and liver function.
 The extremely flexible and lightweight nature of nanoscale printing means that anyone could easily wear such patches.
 It can also be applied nearly anywhere without interfering with people’s daily lives.

 Seek Treatment for Stress in Armed Service Members at Recovery Ranch TN